JMBenham/FYP-Website/docs/documentation/code.rst

 Views
 -----

 The views control the flow of information between models and templates.
+There is a unique view for each page on the website.
+The list of pages and their urls are:

+  - index : "/"
+  - register : "/register/"
+  - user_login : "/login/"
+  - user_logout : "/logout/"
+  - profile : "/profile/<Numeric ID>/"
+  - device_profile : "/hardware/<Numeric ID>/"
+  - about : "/about/"
+  - complete_survey : "/completesurvey/"
+  - delete_survey : "/deletesurvey/<Numeric ID>/"

+A number of views are implemented directly from the Django templates.
+These are used for extra password handling functions.

+  - password_reset : "/password/reset/"
+  - password_reset_confirm : "/password/reset/confirm"
+  - password_reset_done : "/password/reset/done"
+  - password_reset_complete : "/password/reset/complete"
+  - password_change : "/password/change/"
+  - password_change_done : "/password/change/done"

 Forms
 -----

 The forms provide a method of inputting the data into the database models.
+The forms included in this website are:
+  #.
+UserForm
+  #.
+UserProfileForm
+  #.
+QuestionnaireForm
+  #.
+SubjectForm
+  #.
+HardwareForm

+Each of these forms links directly to a class which provides the destination for form inputs to be saved.

+The UserForm and UserProfileForm provide the registration forms.
+The UserForm class saves to the Django default user class.
+The UserProfileForm is the extension of this class to provide extra inputs that are required by this website.
+The UserProfileForm implements the initial survey.

+The QuestionnaireForm is the form display of the questionnaire usability model.
+It is displayed using tabbed elements for each of the usability criteria to preserve neatness and readability of the page.

+The SubjectForm and HardwareForm classes provide simple form layouts for their respective models.
+These are kept as simple as possible as these forms are designed to be displayed as modals.
+These forms are used to add new subjects or types of hardware when a teacher is filling in the initial survey or a usability questionnaire.

 Plugins
 -------